 More Resources

-CRA Keeping Records Article: Information from the CRA website on what are records and who has to keep them.
+- CRA Keeping Records Article: Information from the CRA website on what are records and who has to keep them.
 Essential information for preparing and archiving your income tax.

-“: The Ontario Employment Standards Act (ESA) outlines the employee information that organizations, including startups, must securely store as part of their employee record keeping.
+- MaRS Article “Keeping and protecting employee records: The Ontario Employment Standards Act“: The Ontario Employment Standards Act (ESA) outlines the employee information that organizations, including startups, must securely store as part of their employee record keeping.
 This article is designed to assist employers in understanding some of their obligations and rights under the Ontario Employment Standards Act (ESA) and its regulations.

-Mondaq Overview Of Record Keeping Obligations For Non-Profit Organizations And Registered Charities in Canada: This article provides an overview of the record keeping obligations for the following: federal not-for-profit corporations under the Canada Not-for-profit Corporations Act; British Columbia societies under the new British Columbia Societies Act; and non-profit organizations and registered charities under the Income Tax Act.
+- Mondaq Overview Of Record-Keeping Obligations For Non-Profit Organizations And Registered Charities in Canada: This article provides an overview of the record-keeping obligations for the following: federal not-for-profit corporations under the Canada Not-for-profit Corporations Act; British Columbia societies under the new British Columbia Societies Act; and non-profit organizations and registered charities under the Income Tax Act.

-American Theatre Archive Project’s “PRESERVING THEATRICAL LEGACY: An Archiving Manual for Theatre Companies”: This manual provides basic information about establishing and maintaining your theatre’s archives.
+- American Theatre Archive Project’s “PRESERVING THEATRICAL LEGACY: An Archiving Manual for Theatre Companies”: This manual provides basic information about establishing and maintaining your theatre’s archives.
 As your company works through the process of assessing, surveying, appraising, storing, preserving, arranging, describing, and making accessible its legacy documents, ATAP archivists and documentarians are available to answer questions and recommend solutions to issues as they arise.
 The entire manual is available as a PDF download.
-Sections to check out include A Sample Rentention Policy and Schedule and Making Archives Accessible/Public Use
+Sections to check out include A Sample Retention Policy and Schedule and